jkulak/git-ninja/README.md

 The most popular, branch specific uses include

 * `$ git branch <new_branch_name>` - create a branch.
 This command will not switch  to the new branch.
 To create a new branch and switch to it (check it out), use `$ git checkout -b <new_branch_name>`)
 * `$ git branch -d <branch_name>` - deletes the branch from the local repository (but if it existed in the remote directory - it will still exist there, and you will be able to pull it).
-To delete from a remote location, use `$ git push origin --delete <branch_name>` (a shortcut for that is using a colon syntax `$ git push origin :<branch_name>`).
+To delete from a remote location, use `$ git push origin --delete <branch_name>` (a shortcut for that, using a colon syntax, is `$ git push origin :<branch_name>`).
 In case the branch has changes, and was not merged, you will see an error message, and to force the deletion, you will have to use `-D` option.
 * `$ git branch -m <new_branch_name>` - rename your current branch to <new_branch_name> (and the corresponding reflog)

-## branch v2
+## checkout

-Git branch can work with single branch of all branches - depending if you supply a branch name as an argument.

-The most popular uses, without giving it a particular branch are

-* List existing branches: `$ git branch`
-* `$ git branch -a` - will include remote branches (`-r` shows only remote-tracking branches)
-* `$ git branch -v` - gives (like always) more verbose output - here it includes the hashes and commit messages

-The most popular, branch specific uses include
+Git checkout, does two things; either switches between branches, or checks out a file (or a tree).

+To checkout means to update file/files/tree in the working tree with those from the index or specified tree in the repository.
+In other words, update the current working directory with files from a given version from history.

-* Create a branch: `$ git branch <new_branch_name>` - this command will not switch  to the new branch.
-To create a new branch and switch to it (check it out), use `$ git checkout -b <new_branch_name>`)
+* `$ git checkout <branch_name>` - switch to an existing `<branch_name>`.
+Using the `-b` option will create new branch before checking it out.
+That is git 101.
-* Delete a branch: `$ git branch -d <branch_name>` - deletes the branch from the local repository (but if it existed in the remote directory - it will still exist there, and you will be able to pull it).
-To delete from a remote location, use `$ git push origin --delete <branch_name>` (a shortcut for that is using a colon syntax `$ git push origin :<branch_name>`).
-In case the branch has changes, and was not merged, you will se an error message, and to force the deletion, you will have to use `-D` option.
-* Rename a branch: `$ git branch -m <new_branch_name>` - rename your current branch to <new_branch_name> (and the corresponding reflog)

-## checkout [not ready]

 * checkout with HEAD~4
 * `$ git checkout branch_name` - ...
-* `$ git checkout -b branch_name` - ...

 ## cherry-pick [not ready]